 The two most important concepts are those of gearing and cadence (which are closely related).
 “Cadence” is a measure of pedal revolutions per minute, and the purpose of gearing is to keep cadence within a specified range.
 Just as a car’s gears are designed to keep the engine’s RPM between 2000 and 5000 (or whatever), your bike’s gears are designed to keep the engine’s RPM (that is, your cadence) between 70 and 100.
 Above 100 RPM you are wasting energy turning the pedals too fast, and below 70 RPM you will burn out your muscles and bonk.
 Low cadence is also the biggest cause of joint injuries on bikes; the added strain on tendons and ligaments, especially in the knee, is significant.

-Most untrained cyclists have cadence between 40 and 60 RPM for reasons they probably don’t understand but which I find quite interesting.
-The body has been evolutionarily optimized for three different modes, loosely classifiable as walking, running, and climbing.
+Most untrained cyclists keep their cadence between 40 and 60 RPM for reasons they probably don’t understand but which I find quite interesting.
+Our bodies have been evolutionarily optimized for three different modes, loosely classifiable as walking, running, and climbing.
 Walking is done at low cadence with low muscle force, running at high cadence with high muscle force but low muscle “stroke” (that is, a small range of motion), and climbing (that is, going uphill or traversing other uneven surfaces) at low cadence with high muscle force and high muscle stroke.
 The bicycle, by supporting the rider’s weight, allows the body to operate in a fourth mode; at high cadence with low muscle force and high muscle stroke.
 This is unnatural to our bodies; low muscle force is associated with a walking cadence of about 120 paces per minute, or 60 RPM, and in the absence of instructions to the contrary this is the cadence our body assumes.
 It is not difficult to train your body to operate at 80 RPM, but it does take an effort of will; an effort many cyclists never even know to make.

 The reason higher cadence is more effective has to do with the way our muscles work.
 There are two different chemical reactions our muscles can use to produce power: aerobic and anaerobic.
 Aerobic reactions use glucose and oxygen from the bloodstream, and can be continued for as long as there is glucose and oxygen in the bloodstream.
 Anaerobic reactions use glycogen, which is stored in limited supply in the muscles, do not use oxygen from the bloodstream (hence the name), and produce lactic acid as a byproduct.
 The supply of glycogen in the average fit person’s muscles is enough to last for about 10 minutes; when it is gone, it is gone for the day.
 Once your glycogen stores are gone, you are bonked; you will be able to continue riding flats at 10-12 MPH, but you will have no energy to handle headwinds or hills, and you will not be having any fun.
 Therefore, a cyclist interested in riding for more than 10 minutes should jealously guard his stored glycogen by keeping his cadence high.